Press Enter go to main content

 IPR Action Plan

-1. Promote research and development of industry capabilities and strengthen the management of intellectual property rights
+1. Strengthen industry research and development capabilities and intellectual property rights management

-3. Effectively investigate cases of piracy and seize counterfeit goods while also strengthening the protection of trade secrets
+3. Effectively crackdown on counterfeit and pirated goods while reinforcing the protection of trade secrets

-8. Strengthen international cooperation and the protection of overseas intellectual property rights
+8. Strengthen international exchange and cooperation as well as the protection of intellectual property rights overseas

 • Publish Date : 2019-06-25